thoughtbot/kumade/README.md

 After that, it packages assets using [Jammit](http://documentcloud.github.com/jammit/) and/or [More](https://github.com/cloudhead/more), commits them, and pushes to origin.
-Then it force pushes to the correct Heroku remote and runs `rake db:migrate` on the Heroku app.
+Then it force pushes to the correct Heroku remote, runs `rake db:migrate` on the Heroku app, and then restarts the app.

 If any step fails, it immediately prints an error and stops the deploy process.